Tapping Explained Simply

 The brain doesn’t know the difference between imagination and reality.
 Consequently, when you mentally simulate or physically encounter a perceived negative experience, it triggers the brain’s stress response.

 Tapping interrupts this stress response and reprograms the brain and body to respond differently.
-It does this by rewiring neural pathways by associating the old negative memory with a new positive memory.
+It does this by rewiring neural pathways by associating the old negative memory with a new positive or neutral memory (known as memory reconsolidation).
 With repetition, the brain learns that the experience is no longer a threat and ceases to trigger the stress response.

 What Can It Be Used For?